Beatitude 5: The Blessings of Mercy

 LAW OF SOWING AND REAPING

-The Law of Sowing and Reaping is a universal spiritual law that has been established by God and works in our life.
+God established the Law of Sowing and Reaping, an universal spiritual law that works in our life.
 Our spiritual life, our feelings, our behavior and our results are closely related to each other.

 Paul writes in the epistle to the Galatians: